 Where it all began

 Like so many people, I grew up in a home where fitness and nutrition rarely came up in conversation.
-I had no idea the chicken parm, pasta and heavy tomato sauces that were a staple on our dinner table had anything to do with my weight gain.
-Before my mom hired our babysitter Brenda, I never even knew there were different kinds of milks!
+I had no idea the chicken parmigiana, pasta, and heavy tomato sauces that were a staple on our dinner table had anything to do with my weight gain.
+Before my mom hired our babysitter, Brenda, I never even knew there were different kinds of milk!
 I remember watching an episode of Seinfeld, the one about the man boobs, and suddenly I became aware that my own boobs bounced as I ran down the stairs.
 Before long I began to realize that I was much bigger than most of the other kids in the neighborhood.
 I started down a dark path of shame and extreme self-consciousness.

 When I was in the 7th grade, I lost my uncle to a massive heart attack.
-Immediately, my dad had his arteries checked, and they ended up performing emergency surgery right away.
-He had 5 blocked arteries!
-In fact, during the surgery the doctors came out and told us to notify our family because they didn't think he would make it through.
-Thankfully, he did make it, but his recovery was anything but easy.
-I remember he had 4 nurses attending him at all times and was hooked up to more than 70 instruments.
+Immediately, my dad had his arteries checked to discover that 5 were blocked.
+During the emergency surgery, the doctors came out to share that they were having trouble restarting his heart with the defibrillator.
+We were told to notify our family and friends because they did not think he would be revived.
+Hours later, the doctor update was that he was on life-support after having his heart massaged by hand.
+Upon seeing him, I remember he had 4 nurses attending him at all times and was hooked up to more than 70 instruments!
+After a period of touch and go, he eventually stabilized.
 It took more than a month for him to be released from the hospital, but the biggest challenge was still ahead: his rehabilitation involved a complete lifestyle readjustment.
-It was then that my passion for exercise and nutrition began to unfold: I decided I would do all that I could to help keep him healthy.
+It was then that my passion for exercise and nutrition began to unfold.
+I decided I would do all that I could to help keep him healthy.
 We started slowly, just a bench and some free weights at first.
-Then, I begged my parents to order one of those home gym sets, and I studied the posters and charts until I had all the exercises and muscle groups memorized.
-I knew I had to keep my dad motivated to stick with the exercises in order to keep him around and healthy.
+Then, I begged my parents to order one of those home gym sets, and I studied the posters and charts until I had all of the exercises and muscle groups memorized.
+I knew I had to keep my dad motivated to stick with the exercises in order to keep him healthy and around.
 Finally, my parents got a treadmill, and I ran on it every night.
-By my junior year of high school, I discovered that exercise and eating right, what started out as just a way to keep my dad alive, had completely transformed my body.
+By my junior year of high school, I discovered that exercising and eating right - what started out as just a way to keep my dad alive - had completely transformed my body.

 My biggest motivator today as a personal trainer and fitness coach is to help others in a similar situation.
 Who hasn't felt ashamed of their body at some stage of life?
-With heart disease being the leading cause of death in America, chances are high you or someone in your family has already been seriously affected by its crippling effects.
-I've lived through these nightmares, and I want to inspire you to help you make real change.
-I know what works and what doesn't.
+With heart disease being a leading cause of death in America, chances are you or someone in your family has already been seriously affected by its crippling effects.
+I have lived through these traumatic and humiliating events, and I want to inspire you and help you make real change.
+I know what does and does not work.
 I can debunk all the myths and misinformation out there about what you put in your body.
-I'll let you know it's okay when the going gets tough, and I won't let you give up.
+I will let you know it is okay when the going gets tough, and I will not let you give up!

 Copyright © 2012 Brian Allen Fitness, Inc.